breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 let alertHTMLCode = "<div>Warning!
 You cannot drive</div>";
 ```

-If we want this alert to show only if the user is younger that 16 years old we could do something like:
+If we want this alert to show only if the user is younger than 16 years old we could do something like:

 ```js
 let age = 14;